Rosebery School

 Rosebery School is an all-girls school located in Epsom, Surrey.
 It consists of a lower school for those aged between 11 and 16, and a sixth form for those aged between 16 and 18.
 The school has academy status.
-It is situated close to the A24, and is a 10 to 15-minute walk from Epsom town centre and Epsom railway station.
+It is situated close to the A24, and is a 10 to 20-minute walk from Epsom town centre and Epsom railway station.

 History

 Rosebery School sits on an area of land given to the borough by Lord Rosebery, along with the nearby Rosebery Park.
-It is the product of the amalgamation of 'Rosebery Grammar School for Girls and Epsom County School for Girls.
+It is the product of the amalgamation of Rosebery Grammar School for Girls and Epsom County School for Girls.
 It was founded in 1927 and became an academy on 1 December 2011.

 Houses

 At Rosebery, pupils are organised into different houses: Malala, Elizabeth, Pankhurst and Curie.
 When a new pupil joins she is placed in a house, remaining part of it throughout her time at the school.
 Pupils who already have a sister in the school join the house to which their sister already belongs.
 The houses names changed in 2016 to that of inspirational women.
 They were formerly Diamond, Sapphire, Ruby and Emerald.
+In the 1970s they were Bruce, Drake, Faraday, Nightingale and Raleigh.